core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -13 to -14

+* Rename "registration context" to "registration base URI" (and "con" to "base") and "domain" to "sector" (where the abbreviation "d" stays for compatibility reasons)
 * Registration management moved to appendix A
 * Minor editorial changes
   * PATCH/iPATCH is clearly deferred to another document